mofas/apply-algo/HW4.md

 Then we know 2 don't appear in all input arrays, so we discard it.

-{x > 2} arrays has at least one empty array, we can stop here.
+{x > 2} arrays has at least one empty array, we don't need to handle that.

 On {x < 2} recursion